 We can also try the CURDATE function within the WEEKDAY function to get the weekday index of the current date.

 SELECT CURDATE() Today, DAYNAME (CURDATE()) Today_dayname, WEEKDAY(CURDATE()) Today_weekday;

-Query calls CURDATE function to retrieve the current date, also the CURDATE function is passed as an input argument in DAYNAME function to retrieve the day name of the current date, and in WEEKDAY function to retrieve day index of the current date.
+Query calls the CURDATE function to retrieve the current date.
+Also, the CURDATE function is passed as an input argument in the DAYNAME function to retrieve the day name of the current date and in the WEEKDAY function to retrieve the day index of the current date.

-If we study our output closely, we can understand, the current date, 19th June 2020 is returned as Today.
-Corresponding day name for 19th June is Friday and thus the weekday function returns the output as 4.
+If we study our output closely, we can understand that June 19, 2020, is returned as Today.
+The corresponding day name for June 19 is Friday; thus, the weekday function returns the output as 4.

 Conclusion – MySQL WEEKDAY

-WEEKDAY function is used to retrieve the index of days in a week and it always outputs an INT value.
+The WEEKDAY function retrieves the index of days in a week and always outputs an INT value.
 The valid input formats are CURDATE() function, DATE format, and DATE_TIME format.
 The function allows only one argument per function call.
 Invalid date, zero date, and blank values return ‘NULL’ as output in this function.
 The function assigns an index of 0 to Monday, 1 to Tuesday, and thus 6 to Sunday.

 We hope that this EDUCBA information on “MySQL WEEKDAY” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.